General Baccalaureate Degree Policies and Requirements

 - Complete at least 20 out of the last 30 hours in courses administered by the Springfield Campus.
 Students who have completed at least 90 hours in courses administered by the Springfield Campus, may petition the department head of their major to take less than 20 out of the last 30 hours on the Springfield Campus.
 If this petition is granted, written approval from the department head must be forwarded to the Office of the Registrar prior to the semester of graduation.

-Exceptions to 20 out of the last 30 hours requirement are made for the following: a) Medical Technology majors when the last year is completed at an approved school of Medical Technology, b) Radiography majors when the last two years are completed at an approved school of Radiologic Technology, c) Animal Science major when the last two years are completed at the University of Missouri School of Veterinary Medicine, d) students who participate in a Missouri State study away or exchange program approved by the Office of International Programs, and e) students in the West Plains Campus completion degree programs.
+Exceptions to 20 out of the last 30 hours requirement are made for the following: a) Medical Technology majors when the last year is completed at an approved school of Medical Technology, b) Radiography majors when the last two years are completed at an approved school of Radiologic Technology, c) Animal Science majors when the last two years are completed at the University of Missouri School of Veterinary Medicine, d) Animal Science majors when the last year is completed at the University of Arkansas-Fayetteville, e) students who participate in a Missouri State education abroad or exchange program approved by the Office of International Programs, and f) students in the West Plains Campus completion degree programs.